10 Steps To Achieve Higher Jewelry Sales at Trade Shows

 Keep in mind that many people who attend shows do it merely because they want to check what’s on the market, go window shopping, or look for something specific.
 If you don’t start out with a sales-oriented expectation, then you will not be disappointed.
 Take every hour at a time and have a pleasant attitude towards potential customers.
 Please don’t get frustrated because your sales are slow because it will help neither you nor your customers.

 Get Up, Stand Up! – As Bob Marley Says

 You need to stand up.
 If you sit comfortably in your chair, customers might feel like they bother you if they want to buy something or ask for some information.
 So be prepared and wear comfortable shoes that will allow you to stand up all day long or most of the day.
 The same goes for clothes – wear something that makes you look serious and professional while being comfortable.

 Not everyone will want to stop by your booth.
 But if you have a flyer or a leaflet to hand them out as they walk along with your tent, they might be convinced by your promotional material and come back to check you out or to actually buy something!
 Be prepared with enough promotional material to hand out to everyone who walks by your tent.

 Regardless of whether it’s your first or 20th show, you always need to check out your competition.
 Checking out the competition is a great incentive because you might feel inspired by something they’ve done with their business or tent.
 At the same time, you can watch with a careful eye and learn from their mistakes because no one is perfect!

 The Show Must Go On!

-So follow these steps and you will surely notice some improvement with one thing or another.
-These are great tips and tricks that will help you increase sales and that will make your life easier the next time you attend an arts and crafts show with a tent or a booth.
+So follow these steps, and you will surely notice some improvement with one thing or another.
+These are great tips and tricks that will help you increase sales and make your life easier the next time you attend an arts and crafts show with a tent or a booth.
 Remember to keep going at it and keep selling quality and beautiful jewelry from ELF925 because this will ensure happy returning customers!